-Clarisse in Fahrenheit 451 the movie is actually an informant, trying to get her own sentence for infractions reduced by feeding the Firemen information on where they can find the book-hoarding Eels.
+Clarisse in Fahrenheit 451 the movie is actually an informant, trying to get her own sentence for infractions reduced, by feeding the Firemen information on where they can find the book-hoarding Eels.
 She tells Montag the true history of books and how they came to be banned, in direct contradiction to his boss Captain Beatty’s version of events.
 Montag’s all “Awesome, I’m on your side now, teach me how to read this book I stole from the lady you dobbed in!”, and away they go.

 The movie also does a much better job of highlighting Montag’s hypocrisy.
 He beats up and burns book owners by day, then reads with Clarisse by night.
 It really only occurred to me while watching the film how sympathetic the book was to him – he really is a garbage person, all told.

-In this version, Beatty survives, but Montag doesn’t fare as well.
+In the movie version, Beatty survives, but Montag doesn’t fare as well.
 Beatty literally incinerates him with his flame-thrower (and you thought your boss was bad!).
 I wanted to come up with a clever play-on-words about Montag dying by the flaming sword he lived by, but I couldn’t quite nail one down, so just pretend I used one here and chuckle appropriately.
-It’s a much more fitting and realistic ending for Montag, I think, but the true horror is tempered by the whole hope-springs-eternal thing, in the form of a magical mutant bird escaping safely…

-My only real quibble with Fahrenheit 451 the movie was the fact that all the actors seemed to forget to react to the heat of the flames (and a lot of shit gets burned, so I noticed this every couple of minutes).
+My only real quibble with the Fahrenheit 451 movie was the fact that all the actors seemed to forget to react to the heat of the flames (and a lot of shit gets burned, so I noticed this every couple of minutes).
 I know it’s a post-apocalyptic future and everyone’s all hardened and everything, but sheesh – I reel when I open a gas oven!
 That shit is HOT!
 It’s normal to at least squirm a little when a house burns down around you.

 But it would seem that reviewers and film critics took far more issue with Fahrenheit 451, and almost none of them liked it as much as I did.
 Rotten Tomatoes gives it an aggregated approval rating of just 35%, saying it “fails to burn as brightly as its classic source material”.
 Published reviews have been mixed at best, with most of them criticising Bahrani’s attempts to modernise the story for a contemporary audience.
-Fahrenheit 451 did get a handful of miscellaneous Emmy notifications, but won none of them.
+Fahrenheit 451 did get a handful of miscellaneous Emmy nominations, but won none of them.
 To be quite honest, I really don’t understand all the hate – I loved it!

 So, which was better, the movie or book?